Ale142/Ale142/README.md

 <a href="mailto:ale.bacci142@gmail.com" target="blank"><img align="center" src="https://img.shields.io/badge/GMail-red?logo=GMail&logoColor=white" alt="ale.bacci142@gmail.com" /></a>
 </p>

 Hello, I’m Alessandro, 24 years old from Italy.
-Currently I am Computer Engineering student enrolled in the Master of Science degree on Computer Networks & Cloud Computing at Polytechnic of Turin.

-I am passionate about everything relating to technology with a special focus on Web Applications and Cloud technologies such as Kubernetes and Docker.
+I am passionate about everything relating to technology with a special focus on Web Applications, Healthcare and Cloud technologies such as Kubernetes and Docker.

 Work Experience 💼:
 - [From March 2022 - October 2022] Internship with thesis in [U-Care Medical](https://u-caremedical.com/): develop a PoC of a cloud application to monitor ICU patients.
-- [October 2022 - now] Software Engineering at [U-Care Medical](https://u-caremedical.com/)
+- [October 2022 - now] Full Stack Engineering at [U-Care Medical](https://u-caremedical.com/)